Hummenix/fizzbuzz/README.md

 #### License:
 Yes, there is a license.
 I used the MIT license just for the unlikely case that someone uses this for Idk tutorials or something...
+Applicable unless stated otherwise.